MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-ios-client.md

 ---
-title: The Global Secure Access client for iOS
+title: The Global Secure Access client for iOS (Preview)
 description: The Global Secure Access client secures network traffic at the end-user device.
-This article describes how to download and install the iOS client app. ms.service: global-secure-access ms.topic: how-to ms.date: 09/16/2024 ms.author: jayrusso
+This article describes how to download and install the iOS client app. ms.service: global-secure-access ms.topic: how-to ms.date: 10/01/2024 ms.author: jayrusso
 author: HULKsmashGithub
 manager: amycolannino
 ms.reviewer: dhruvinrshah

-# Customer intent: As an iPhone user, I want to download and install the Global Secure Access client.
+# Customer intent: As an administrator, I want to set up and deploy the Global Secure Access mobile client for iOS devices.
 ---
-# Global Secure Access client for iOS
+# Global Secure Access client for iOS (Preview)

-This article describes how to install, configure, update, and use Global Secure Access client on iOS devices.
+This article explains how to set up and deploy the Global Secure Access client app onto iOS and iPadOS devices.
 For simplicity, this article refers to both iOS and iPadOS as **iOS**.

 > [!CAUTION]
 > Running other third-party endpoint protection products alongside Defender for Endpoint on iOS is likely to cause performance problems and unpredictable system errors.